dinhnguyen888/dinhnguyen888/README.md

    - Developed and debugged simple features.
    - Collaborated with senior developers to improve project efficiency.
 - **Self-Taught Developer**
-   - Currently working on personal projects and sharpening my skills in WPF and backend development.
+   - Currently working on personal projects and sharpening my skills in software and backend development.

 ---